The Best Walking Shoes for Men in 2018

 - Arch support is a bit lacking if you need it

-The Brooks Beast 16 is the latest offering in the Beast line.
-It’s a solid offering by a manufacturer known for quality products.
+The Brooks Beast 18 is the latest offering in the Beast line.
+It’s a solid walking and running shoe made by a manufacturer known for quality products.
 The first thing you notice about it is its look.
 It’s has a slick, low profile with a tasteful color scheme that’s not over the top as the name may suggest.
+The latest version offers a seamless upper for a modern, clean look.
+It’s also softer and offers much more breathability than older versions.

 They are the shoes you should consider if arch support is an issue.
 You’ll get more than enough with this pair for your daily run or walk on the trail.
 The traction is excellent too.
 Stability is king with them, making them a good choice for users with overpronation.